akshaygpt/One-liners-js/README.md

 # One-liners-js
-Solving js problems in 1 line
+Solving problems using concise javascript syntax.
+Readability is not a priority.